RobertJN64/TKinterModernThemes/README.md

     App()
 ```

-## Important info for Executable Creation
+## Important Info for Executable Creation

 If you are using tools like pyinstaller to make your python program
 into an .exe file, make sure you add `--collect-data TKinterModernThemes`